 Log in to your pfSense firewall and navigate to System / Advanced / Notifications.

-If you use Office365, fill everything as in the screenshot below, if you use another Email provider, just Google “MyEmailProvider smtp settings” and you shall find the correct settings for your case.
+If you use Office365, fill everything in the screenshot below, if you use another Email provider, just Google “MyEmailProvider SMTP settings” and you shall find the correct settings for your case.

 I’ll walk you through the settings: